Cilacap Regency

-Cilacap Regency covers an area of 2,249.28 km^{2} (including the 115-km^{2} Nusakambangan Island off the south coast), and it had a population of 1,642,107 at the 2010 Census and 1,944,857 at the 2020 Census; the official estimate as at mid-2024 was 2,007,829 (comprising 1,020,920 males and 1,006,459 females).
+Cilacap Regency covers a land area of 2,323.93 km^{2} (including the 115-km^{2} Nusakambangan Island off the south coast), and it had a population of 1,642,107 at the 2010 Census and 1,944,857 at the 2020 Census; the official estimate as of mid 2025 was 2,046,392 (comprising 1,029,948 males and 1,016,444 females).
 The languages used in Cilacap are Javanese and Sundanese, although most people can speak Indonesian; the dialect of Javanese used is Banyumasan.

 There are schools of all levels in Cilacap and several higher-learning institutions.
 Several academies exist, such as Akademi Maritim Nusantara (National Maritime Academy).
 A polytechnic, Politeknik Cilacap, was established in 2008 and offers Engineering, Electronics and Informatics education.

 Administrative districts

-Cilacap Regency comprises twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Cilacap Regency comprises twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (comprising 269 rural desa and 15 urban kelurahan - the latter all in the 3 Cilacap town districts), and its postcode.
 The three districts comprising Cilacap town formerly formed an Autonomous city but have now been subsumed back into the regency.